ivan-kleshnin/reactive-states/README.md

-# Reactive state implementations
+# Reactive states

-**A beta release** :turtle:

-**Reactive state APIs and implementations discussed and compared.**

 RxJS is used for code samples but everything is supposed to be technology agnostic.

 ---

 Reactive state is a state implemented by reducing values over time.
-There are two main questions to be asked for every particular library which "provides a state solution".
-Namely the exact implementation of reducer and the number of reducers.
+There are two main questions to be asked for every particular library which provides a "state solution".
+Namely: the exact implementation of reducers and the number of them (one vs few vs many).

-This two questions are completely orthogonal yet framework authors does emphasize this fact for some reason.
+This two questions are completely orthogonal yet framework authors does not emphasize this fact enough.
-Talking about "Redux architecture" the first person may have a "single store" concept in mind.
+Saying "Redux architecture" the first person may have a "single store" concept in mind.
 The second one may imply "action-style reducers" while the third may assume a strict combination of both.

-Let's start with possible "reducer" architectures.
+Let's start with possible reducer implementations.

-## Basic Reducer
+## Reducer implementations

+### Data reducer

 ```js
 let {add} = require("ramda")